 A function in SAS requires specific argument values to successfully perform an observation.
 This is not the case with procedures, however.
 They only require one single variable to be able to perform the before mentioned observation.

 It is more than likely that you’ll get quite a few comparison questions during your job interview.
 Some of these questions can be tricky - not necessarily because they’re difficult in of themselves, but because the two objects that you’re comparing might be very similar.
 In such a situation, it can be tricky to draw a clear distinction - that’s why extensive studying beforehand is so important!

 Question 9: How to change sorting from ‘ascending’ to ‘descending’?

+As can you might've noticed there are a lot of comparisons in SAS interview questions.
 Quite frankly, all you need to do to achieve this is to input the DESCENDING command into your code (or, rather, swap it with the ASCENDING command).

 Question 10: What is the main difference between ‘format’ and ‘informat’?

 Format and Informat have a couple of differences, but when it comes to the fundamental level, there is one key aspect to note: Format is used to write files, while Informat is used to read them.

 Question 11: Can you tell a basic syntax style in SAS?